-Sheldon Wolpin, a Lakewood native, has dedicated his adult life to preserving and passing on to others the rich heritage of his town.
-Mr. Wolpin has been chairman of the Lakewood Heritage Commission for more than 20 years.
-At age 89, he has the remarkable ability to recall names, places, dates and events about our hometown...
-LAKEWOOD, NJ.
+Sheldon Wolpin, a Lakewood native, dedicated his adult life to preserving and passing on to others the rich heritage of his town.
+Mr. Wolpin was chairman of the Lakewood Heritage Commission for more than 20 years.
 Without his leadership, guidance and perserverence, the many accomplishments of the commission, including the establishment of the museum, would not have been possible.

 Although the Lakewood Heritage Commission dates back to 1984, the first short-lived museum opened its doors in the original Lakewood High School auditorium in 2004.
 The abbreviated history of this museum was abruptly ended when the Board of Education sold the then School Administration building.
 Our museum, which was housed in the auditoruim of the Princeton Avene School building, consisted of permanent displays, provided presentations of past eras and events, sponsored Victorian teas and appropriate period performances and community and regional events such as recognition of the Boys and Girls Scouts of Lakewood, the Model Railroad Society of Ocean County as well as hosting various "Walks Down Memory Lane" honoring past eras so intertwined and linked to Lakewood life.